-CCPL applied for, and was awarded, a Library Services and Technology Act (LSTA) grant from the Maryland State Department of Education's Division of Library Development and Services.
+State Department of Education's Division of Library Development and Services.
 With funding for the project in place, the next step was to find a service bureau able to perform the digital conversion.

-Heading the search for a qualified conversion service bureau was CCPL's former information technology services manager (now director of operations and innovations), Bob Kuntz.
+Heading the search for a qualified conversion service bureau was CCPL information technology services manager, Bob Kuntz.
 "We contacted several service bureaus and reviewed their processes, cost per image, informal reviews and locations," recalls Kuntz of the evaluation process.
 The Crowley Company had the geographical advantage of being headquartered nearby and also had extensive experience in digitizing historic material for esteemed institutions including the Smithsonian Archives of American Art and Time, Inc.'s LIFE magazine.
 Along with these advantages, Kuntz stated that "Crowley provided CCPL with a great price for the services we required to digitize and allow full-text searchability for the Carroll County Times."